paultjensen/node-aws-sqs/README.md

-# node-aws-kinesis
+# node-aws-sqs
-Examples of how to interact with AWS Kinesis using NodeJS and AWS SDK.
+Examples of how to produce and consume messages with AWS SQS using NodeJS and AWS SDK.